exercism/elixir/exercises/concept/lucas-numbers/.docs/hints.md

 - Use the [`Stream.iterate/2`][stream-iterate] function to generate a sequence of numbers, with the next being created from the previous.
 - The starting numbers are `2` then `1`, which you can pass in together using a tuple to make a pair `{2, 1}`
-- Make sure sure the next number is the sum of the two numbers previous to it.
+- Make sure the next number is the sum of the two numbers previous to it.
 - To evaluate the stream to a list, use an [`Enum`][enum] function.

 ## 3. Catch bad arguments